AMSAT-NA/PacSatFSKBoard/BoardInfo.md

   L38's place and the capacitor should go in L27's place.

 * The PA power input inductor (L37) has been changed to 100nH.

+* R27 and R117 are changed to a 100 ohm and 200 ohm resistor as an
+  experiment trying to fix a problem.
+It didn't fix the problem, but that's not going to hurt anything, so those are left on for now.

 ### Fixed